ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 To access KMIP for VMware over the private network, your {{site.data.keyword.cloud_notm}} infrastructure account must be enabled for virtual routing and forwarding (VRF) and the {{site.data.keyword.cloud_notm}} network service endpoint routes must be added to the VRF routes of your account.
 For more information, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

-KMIP for VMware also connects to {{site.data.keyword.cloud_notm}} Key Protect by using the {{site.data.keyword.cloud_notm}} private network rather than the public internet.
+KMIP for VMware also connects to {{site.data.keyword.cloud_notm}} Key Protect by using the {{site.data.keyword.cloud_notm}} private network rather than the public internet, and is additionally protected by TLS encryption and authentication.

 ![Components of KMIP for VMware](../../images/kmip-key-protect.svg "The solution enables VMware vSphere encryption and vSAN encryption by using root keys that are stored in IBM Key Protect."){: caption="Figure 1.
 Components of KMIP for VMware when using IBM Key Protect" caption-side="bottom"}

-When using IBM Cloud Hyper Protect Crypto Services, your keys are stored in an IBM zSeries HSM instead of CloudHSM.
-Additionally, the connection between KMIP for VMware and {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services flows over the public network but is protected by TLS encryption and authentication.
+When you use IBM Cloud Hyper Protect Crypto Services, your keys are stored in an IBM zSeries HSM instead of CloudHSM.
+The connection between KMIP for VMware and {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services flows over the private network rather than the public internet, and is additionally protected by TLS encryption and authentication.

 **Next topic:** [KMIP for VMware implementation and management](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-implementation)